DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

   	<itemref idref="chapter2" />
   </spine>
 ```
-Lastly, the `spine` lists all the pages present in the publication and it's listing arrangement tells an e-reader the linear reading order of the publication.
+Lastly, the `spine` lists all the pages present in the publication and it's listing arrangement tells an ereader the linear reading order of the publication.
 The `spine` may only contain (X)HTML pages, not images or other content.
 The `toc` attribute refers to the `id`  of the `toc.ncx` in the manifest.

 ####The Content

-As stated in the introduction of this section a large part of an epub is a collection of HTML files which are often interlinked.
-The process of creating the pages of an epub is similar to building a website, but with the particular limitations of e-readers in mind - limited support for rich media, colour, etc. An overview of the limitations can [be found here]().
+As stated in the introduction of this section a large part of an EPUB is a collection of HTML files which are often interlinked.
+The process of creating the pages of an EPUB is similar to building a website, but with the particular limitations of ereaders in mind - limited support for rich media, colour, etc. An overview of the limitations can [be found here]().
 Pages should be written in XHTML, a variant of HTML which was created to make HTML more extensible and increase the interoperability with other data formats.
-Cascading Style Sheets (CSS) may freely be used, though a lot of e-readers ignore or do not parse many of the style definitions.
+Cascading Style Sheets (CSS) may freely be used, though a lot of ereaders ignore or do not parse many of the style definitions.

 ####Packaging

 Creating an .epub file is as simple as selecting both the *META-INF* and *OEBPS* directories and the *mimetype* file and creating a ZIP archive.
-This may be done by using the built-in archive utility of the operating system, or an external program like *The Unarchiver* (Mac) or WinZip (Windows) or a special purpose utility.[^epub-zip-unzip] Some of these programs create unnecessary (hidden) files inside the archive which might invalidate your epub.
-Most e-readers will safely ignore extraneous files, though parse the document properly.
-Validation of epubs can be done online using the [EPUB Validator](http://validator.idpf.org) or [a desktop application](http://www.pagina-online.de/produkte/epub-checker/).
+This may be done by using the built-in archive utility of the operating system, or an external program like *The Unarchiver* (Mac) or WinZip (Windows) or a special purpose utility.[^epub-zip-unzip] Some of these programs create unnecessary (hidden) files inside the archive which might invalidate your EPUB.
+Most ereaders will safely ignore extraneous files, though parse the document properly.
+Validation of EPUB's can be done online using the [EPUB Validator](http://validator.idpf.org) or [a desktop application](http://www.pagina-online.de/produkte/epub-checker/).
 The .zip extension of the archive may then be renamed to .epub.
-This file can then be opened in an e-reader like Calibre, iBooks or similar applications.<!--misschien nog even uitleggen wat dat valideren dan is en waarom het er toe doet?-->
+This file can then be opened in an ereader like Calibre, iBooks or similar applications.<!--misschien nog even uitleggen wat dat valideren dan is en waarom het er toe doet?-->